billbuchanan/csn09112/week10_splunk/labs/README.md

 Create a Splunk account, and then install Splunk Enterprise [here](https://www.splunk.com/en_us/download/splunk-enterprise.html).

-Once your server is up and running.
-Now, enter the command line, and stop the server:
+Once your server is up and running, you enter the command line, and stop the server:

 ```
 splunk stop